Design of low-energy transfers in cislunar space using sequences of lobe dynamics: Introduction

 Unlike the previous studies~\cite{ross2004application,grover2009designing,odashima2016design,odashima2017design}, this study proposes a new method that systematically incorporates the dynamical structures of lobes associated with multiple resonant orbits into trajectory design.
 Earlier work by the authors' group~\cite{hiraiwa2024designing} provided the first theoretical investigation into the combination of multiple lobe dynamics in the standard map~\cite{chirikov1979universal} via a graph-based framework.
 That Letter~\cite{hiraiwa2024designing} also included a preliminary application to the planar CR3BP.
 This paper fully develops and validates a trajectory design method based on this approach.
 The proposed method is applied to construct Earth--Moon transfers in both the CR3BP and the bicircular restricted four-body problem (BCR4BP)~\cite{huang1960very,boudad2022trajectory}.
-Numerical results demonstrate that lobe dynamics can reveal connections between a celestial body and a tube, which is difficult to achieve using tube dynamics alone.
 The optimal transfer obtained in the BCR4BP is compared with existing solutions to demonstrate the effectiveness of the proposed method.

-The remainder of this paper is organized as follows: Section~\ref{sec:preliminaries} describes the dynamical model of a spacecraft and related fundamental concepts.
-Section~\ref{sec:lobe_dynamics} explains lobe dynamics in detail, focusing on its application to the planar CR3BP.
-Section~\ref{sec:trajectory_design} presents a new method leveraging lobe dynamics for transfer trajectory design, based on Ref.~\cite{hiraiwa2024designing}.
-Selected lobes are connected with appropriate impulsive inputs, and the overall transfer structure is summarized as a graph representing possible transfer paths.
-This graph enables identification of the optimal transfer connecting the start and goal orbits.
-Section~\ref{sec:application} applies the proposed method to construct fuel-optimal Earth--Moon transfers.
-Finally, Section~\ref{sec:extension} discusses the role of lobe dynamics and the extension of the proposed method to the BCR4BP.